Nemanja Nikolić (footballer, born 2001)

-Nemanja Nikolić (/bs/; born 21 February 2001) is a Bosnian professional footballer who plays as a right-back for Greek Super League club Athens Kallithea.
+Nemanja Nikolić (/bs/; born 21 February 2001) is a Bosnian professional footballer who plays as a right-back.

 He started his professional career at Mladost Doboj Kakanj, before joining Olympiacos in 2019, who loaned him to Radnički Niš later that year and to Mladost Doboj Kakanj in 2020.

 Club career

 Early career

 Nikolić came through Sarajevo's youth academy, which he left in June 2018 to join Mladost Doboj Kakanj.
 He made his professional debut against Radnik Bijeljina on 18 August 2018 at the age of 17.

 Olympiacos

 In August 2019, Nikolić joined Greek side Olympiacos on a four-year contract, but he was immediately loaned to Serbian team Radnički Niš until the end of the season.

 In January 2020, he was sent on a six-month loan to his former club Mladost Doboj Kakanj.

 International career

 Nikolić represented Bosnia and Herzegovina at various youth levels.